Saturday, September 30, 2023

 (4) Rodents encountering a fear-provoking stimulus in human homes (such as a mouse hearing a human shriek) almost never display freezing behavior, and much more commonly display fleeing behavior.
 I lived in a New York City apartment for many years in which I would suddenly encounter mice, maybe about 10 times a year.
 I never once saw a mouse freeze, but invariably saw them flee.

 (5) Freezing behavior in a rodent may last for a mere instant, as in humans.
-So it may be extremely fallacious to do something such as trying to observe 30 seconds or 60 seconds of rodent movement or non-movement, and try to judge whether fear or recall occurred by judging a "freezing percentage" over such an interval.
+So it may be extremely fallacious to do something such as trying to observe 30 seconds or 60 seconds or several minutes of rodent movement or non-movement, and try to judge whether fear or recall occurred by judging a "freezing percentage" over such an interval.
 Almost all of that time may be random behavior having nothing to do with fear in the rodent or memory recall in the rodent.
+Contrary to all sensible methods, what we often seen in neuroscience papers is some technique in which someone tries to judge "freezing behavior" by judging non-movement over a length of several minutes.
+An example is the science paper here, in which the authors senselessly judge fear recall by estimating non-movement in a rodent over the span of four minutes.

 (6) Attempts to judge "freezing behavior" typically ignore a fact of key importance: whether the rodent avoided the stimulus the rodent was conditioned to fear.
 Let's imagine two cases.
 In case 1 a rodent put in a cage with a stimulus he was conditioned to fear (such as a shock plate) spends most of the measured interval not moving, and then goes directly to the fear stimulus, such as stepping on the shock plate.
 In case 2 a rodent nervously moves around in the cage, entirely avoiding the fear stimulus such as a shock plate.
 Clearly the rodent in case 2 acts like an animal who remembers the fear stimulus, and the animal in case 1 acts like an animal that does not remember the stimulus.
 But under the absurd method of judging fear recall by estimating "freezing behavior," the rodent in case 1 will be counted as better remembering the fear stimulus, because that rodent displayed more "freezing behavior."
 This example shows how absurd "freezing behavior" estimations are as a measure of whether a rodent recalled something or feared something.
 Obviously there's something very wrong if a technique can lead you to think that remembering rodents forget, and that forgetting rodents remembered.